-William Wegman is perhaps best known for his photographs of his Weimaraners and although this work is generously represented in the exhibition, Hello Nature explores the inspiration behind all of Wegman’s work.
-In addition to his photos, the exhibition also includes Wegman’s paintings, drawings, collages, and films, a highly personal investigations of nature and its meaning in our culture.
+William Wegman is perhaps best known for his photographs of his Weimaraners and although this work was generously represented in the exhibition, Hello Nature explored the inspiration behind all of Wegman’s work.
+In addition to his photos, the exhibition also included Wegman’s paintings, drawings, collages, and films, a highly personal investigations of nature and its meaning in our culture.

 William Wegman was born in Holyoke, Massachusetts in 1943.
 He received a BFA degree in painting from the Massachusetts College of Art, Boston, in 1965, and an MFA in painting and graphic arts from the University of Illinois in 1967.
 Today, he divides his time between New York and Maine.

 Wegman’s art has been exhibited in museums and galleries all over the world.
 Recent exhibitions include Funney/Strange, a retrospective which travelled to the Brooklyn Museum of Art and the Smithsonian American Art Museum in Washington.
 In the Nordic countries, a Wegman retrospective was presented in 1998 at Rooseum – Center for Contemporary Art in Malmö.
 The exhibition then travelled to Göteborg Art Museum, the Museum for Photography in Odense, and to KIASMA in Helsinki.

 Wegman is also the author of many books including 13 books for children and the New York Times bestseller Puppies (1999).
 Together with his dogs Wegman has created projects for the National Geographic, the New Yorker, the Colbert Report, Saturday Night Live, Nickelodeon, and Sesame Street, where his films with the dogs have been shown since 1989.
 Wegman’s film The Hardly Boys in Hardly Gold was shown at the Sundance Film Festival 1996.

 Recently, Wegman collaborated with Acne Studios to photograph their spring 2013 collection.